 There is an obligation for the school to investigate all concerns, but the results of that investigation will not be shared with anyone other than the parties being investigated.

 Members of a PAC should know how the education system works, including the line of communication.
-When parents from the community approach the PAC members (as they often will, being recognized as 'leaders' in the parent community) they may be able to assist in determining the appropriate direction needed to address their concern.
+When parents from the community approach the PAC members they may be